Husnain56/aws-rag-chatbot/README.md

   # Documents that we'll use for RAG with Bedrock

-  Any sort of documents with some text can be used for this project
+  Any sort of documents with some text can be used for this project I have uploaded the documents in the repository which I am gonna use to test the model, You can use them too

   # Create an S3 Bucket for document storage